 As a classical violist, I have an interest and sensitivity in preventing performing artists’ injuries and stresses, and helping other musicians build confidence under pressure, gain strength, and improve their playing.
 I believe that the benefits of yoga and pilates are not limited to impressive poses of strength and valor, and that simple movements can yield profound benefits on a physiological and emotional level.
 I've fallen in love with the pilates apparatus as a way of exploring movement with the support of closed kinetic chains- some things become harder, others easier, but the pilates apparatus are an amazing way to further explore the human body's potential for movement.

 I've done additional trainings with Tari Prinster of Yoga 4 Cancer, Jodi Komitor and Nicole Koleshis of Next Generation Yoga, and Trina Altman, Sarah Court, and Jill Miller of Yoga Tune Up®.
 As a pilates instructor, I've completed trainings with Karen Sanzo and Erin Turnham of Pilates Unlimited in Dallas, and Nanci Patch in Austin, and I'm additionally a level 1 MovNat instructor.
 My classes challenge traditional definitions of yoga and pilates methodology with new ways of exploring the human body's potential for movement..
 You can also find some of my yoga related blog posts at Musicians' Health Collective, Yoganonymous, the Yoga Tune Up® blog, and Elephant Journal.

-Yoga and pilates are more than a series of impressive poses,; they are lens by which one can explore movement, creating connection between the physical body, the breath, and the mind.
+Yoga and pilates are more than a series of exercises,; they are lenses by which one can explore movement, while creating connection between the physical body, the breath, and the mind.
 Through an awareness of the physical body, one can begin to cultivate a greater awareness of the mind, one's thoughts, and one's actions.
 The body is the easiest place to start, and when encumbered by pain, misuse, overuse, or abuse, it limits one greatly.
 Gradually, awareness, strength, and flexibility begin to expand beyond the boundaries of yoga and manifest in other areas of one's daily life.